ramonskie/codex/aws.md

 host.

-From this bastion, we setup a special BOSH Director we call the **proto-BOSH** server where software like Vault, Concourse, Bolo and SHEILD are setup in order to give each of the environments created after the **proto-BOSH** key benefits of:
+From this bastion, we setup a special BOSH Director we call the **proto-BOSH** server where software like Vault, Concourse, Bolo and SHIELD are setup in order to give each of the environments created after the **proto-BOSH** key benefits of:

 * Secure Credential Storage